 The Insurance Regulatory Development Authority of India’s (IRDAI) December 2019 annual report reveals a meagre 2.74% life insurance penetration in India.

-Indians are underinsured because of limited awareness about life insurance benefits and how such plans work.
-But if your loved ones’ livelihood depends upon your income, you need to safeguard their financial security in your absence.
+Indians are underinsured because of limited awareness about life insurance policy benefits and how such plans work.
+But if your loved ones’ livelihood depends upon your income, you must to safeguard their financial security in your absence.
 And term life insurance is one of the best instruments to ensure your family never lacks financial resources.

 Hence, you need to understand what is meant by term insurance and how it works.